arcan1s/ahriman/docs/faq.rst

    sudo -u ahriman ahriman package-add pacman -s repository

 This feature is heavily depends on local pacman cache.
-In order to use this feature it is recommended to either run ``pacman -Sy`` before the interaction or configure timer for this.
+In order to use this feature it is recommended to either run ``pacman -Sy`` before the interaction or use internal application cache with ``--refresh`` flag.

 Package build fails because it cannot validate PGP signature of source files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^